 How other clients fared during 2020

-There was then an opportunity for other clients to offer their experiences to the Benefit and Budgeting Calculator steering group on the different internal challenges they faced this past year and all the innovative ways they managed to overcome them.
+There was then an opportunity for other clients to offer their experiences to the Better Off Calculator steering group on the different internal challenges they faced this past year and all the innovative ways they managed to overcome them.

 A Welfare Rights organisation, detailed how, even though they were primarily a phone and web-based service even before COVID-19, they found their processes were not easily transferable to home working.
 To counter this, they changed from a rota system to allocating a certain number of cases a day to ensure their caseworkers were able to rise to the challenge of the demand.